grimme-lab/qc2-teaching/doc/programming.rst

      write(*, *) "Sum is", number
    end program cumulative_sum

-You might noticed we had to introduce another variable ``n`` for the upper bound of the range, because we made ``i`` now our loop counter, which is automatically incremented for each repetition of the loop, also you don't have to care about the termination condition, as it is generated automatically by
+You might notice we had to introduce another variable ``n`` for the upper bound of the range, because we made ``i`` now our loop counter, which is automatically incremented for each repetition of the loop, also you don't have to care about the termination condition, as it is generated automatically by